openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public func setAppNet(netHandle: NetHandle): Unit
 ```

-**Function:** Binds an app to a specified network.
+**Function:** Binds the app to the specified network.
 After binding, the app can only access external networks through the specified network.

 **Required Permission:** ohos.permission.INTERNET